ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 ## [From _Columbia Democrat and Bloomsburg general advertiser._](https://chroniclingamerica.loc.gov/lccn/sn85025181/1857-12-12/ed-1/seq-1)

 #### 1857-12-12 &middot; Bloomsburg, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

-nt iron,
-than he dropped it again, and dancing
-around on one foot, blowing his skinless
-fingers, he exclaimed with all the energy he
-could throw into his voice :
-&quot; Do h 1 he won&#x27;t ! do h 1 he won&#x27;t 1&quot;
 A Mother&#x27;s Influence.
 Hon.
 T. II. llcuton, in a speech in N,
 Y. turned to the ladies, and refcring lo his